voostindie/alfred-kijkwijzer/README.md

 # Alfred Workflow: Search Kijkwijzer

+**Update September 2021**: as I'm not using this workflow anymore, I'm archiving it.
+I'm not even sure it still works.

 ## Introduction

 Fairly often I find myself searching for a movie on the [Kijkwijzer](http://www.kijkwijzer.nl) site, to determine whether my daughter is old enough to watch a certain movie or television show.